SteMak/cosmwasm_template/README.md

 `CanonicalAddr` is a binary type and it is important to store any addresses in contract storage only wrapped to the type as text representation may be changed in future

-`String` - it is a terrible idea to store or manipulate addresses wrapped to the type
+`String` - it is a terrible idea to store or manipulate addresses wrapped to the `String` type

 ### Contract entrypoints
 ```rs